jkulawik/blog/_drafts/discord-alternative.md

   * The reply feature (i.e. indicate which message you're replying to)
   * Rich presence; I mostly post YouTube and Twitter links, YouTube often embeds well, but other stuff not so often.
 * How good the mobile versions of the apps are, if there is one at all
+* Privacy and accessibility are usually a trade-off.
+Apps with self-hosting tend to be business oriented and apps which offer free registration vary with their privacy, which often cannot be easily discerned.

-* Many of the open apps share a different approach to channel organisation where you have to subscribe to specific channels rather than seeing them all by default.
+* ~~Many of the open apps share a different approach to channel organisation where you have to subscribe to specific channels rather than seeing them all by default.
-While in itself this can be a benefit (pick what you want instead of muting everyhing you don't),\
-it can diminish the sense of community by putting users into bubbles.
+While in itself this can be a benefit (pick what you want instead of muting everyhing you don't), it can diminish the sense of community by putting users into bubbles.
-Additionally, it is sometimes implemented in a way that mixes channels of different servers in one list, making for a messy experience.
+Additionally, it is sometimes implemented in a way that mixes channels of different servers in one list, making for a messy experience.~~

 ---
 ## Texting apps